luciavelasco/word-shower/README.md

 ### Life mode (tbc)

 - you have three lives
-- if you ~type a letter that isn't on the screen or~ submit a word that isn't recognised you'll lose a life
+- if you ~~type a letter that isn't on the screen or~~ submit a word that isn't recognised you'll lose a life

 If you submit 4 invalid words, you lose!

 _this probably isn't a great way to do it because my library might not be complete_

+#### Wildcard mode

+Gain a wildcard every time you complete a word, which you can use to add a letter that isn't on the screen.

+Just type the letter and, if you have a wildcard, it will add it to your word.
+Just delete your wildcard letter (highlighted) to get it back if you change your mind.

 ###### Game idea 2